Le0Developer/cloudflare-discord-mailing/README.md

 # cloudflare-discord-mailing

-Discord mailing is a service that allows you to see and respond to E-Mails in Discord using [Cloudflare Workers][1] + [Route to Workers][2] + [Mailchannels][3].
+cloudflare-discord-mailing is a worker that allows you to see and respond to E-Mails in Discord using [Cloudflare Workers][1] + [Route to Workers][2] + [Mailchannels][3].

 ## Setup